THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 - oats: a grain which in England is generally given to horses, but in Scotland supports the people.

 Johnson was honest enough to admit there were some words whose meaning he did not know.
-Two of these are: stammel:(a coarse woollen clothing fabric usually died red and used sometimes for undershirts of penitents) and trolmydames: an old English game like bagatelle, also called pigeon-holes or nine-holes) There were mistakes, one of which was his definition of pastern as the knee of a horse, when it is the part of the foot between the fetlock and hoof.
-When asked why he had so defined it, his forthright reply was, "Ignorance, Madam, pure ignorance."
+Two of these were: stammel:(a coarse woollen clothing fabric usually died red and used sometimes for undershirts of penitents) and trolmydames: (an old English game like bagatelle, also called pigeon-holes or nine-holes)

 Johnson is considered to be the second most quoted man after Shakespeare.
 Some of his quotations include the following.